 Furthermore, low blood levels of long chain omega 3 fats have been reported in kids with developmental and behavioral disorders, such as ADHD, dyslexia, and dyspraxia, a coordination disorder in kids.

-While there’s no firm consensus on DHA dosing recommendations for children, the United Nations recommends the following amounts of DHA and EPA:
+While there’s no firm consensus on DHA dosing recommendations for children, the World Health Organization recommends the following amounts of DHA and EPA:

 - 100-150 mg per day for kids between the ages of 2-4 years

 - 150-200 mg per day for kids ages 4-6 years

 - 200-250 mg per day for kids 6-10 years

 For children who eat fish and seafood – the primary sources of DHA in the diet – these amounts can easily be met.
 Many kids eat things like salmon or tuna, which are good sources of DHA.